nvohra0016/nvohra0016.github.io/_talks/kalman_filter.md

 **Problem statement.** Suppose we are given the sequence $\\{y_k \\}_{k}$.
 Can we estimagte $\\{\theta_k \\}_k$ using the system \ref{eq:heat_disc}-\ref{eq:measurement_heat_disc}?

-In a perfect world, yes of course, without any error, since in a "perfect" world the temperature of the object changes "perfectly" according to \ref{eq:heat_disc} without any error.
+In a perfect world, yes of course, without any error, since in a "perfect" world the temperature of the object changes "perfectly" according to \ref{eq:heat_disc} without any erro which gives us $\theta_k = y_k$ exactly.
 However, in reality, we expect some noise to be introduced when the temperature changes which can be represented as

 \begin{equation}
 \label{eq:heat_disc1}